Game

 2. Select a fitFlow card and complete the poses.

-3. While stretching, discuss nutritious food (and beverage) choices for snacks and meals.
+3. While stretching, discuss nutritious food and drink choices for snacks and meals.
 What are the learners’ favorite nutritious foods?

 Q: What do nutritious food choices do for your body?

-A: Nutritious food choices give you the best nutrition and energy to go, grow, and know!
+A: Nutritious food choices give you the best nutrition and fuel to go, grow, and know!

 Q: Name some nutritious food choices.